-Corporate bonds and treasury notes: Valued at the closing price as reported on the active market on which bonds are traded.
+Corporate bonds: Valued at the closing price as reported on the active market on which bonds are traded.

 Charitable gift annuity obligation: Valued at present value of the future payment obligations under the annuity agreement.

 5. Fair Value Measurements, Continued: